Welcome to the Computer Science Program

 The program is designed for the practicing professional in the field.
 The principal themes are the design and development of software, systems programming, applications programming, and the effective use of software resources.
 As new kinds of computers emerge, software based on the most modern theories and procedures will be needed.
 Economic pressures will require effective and efficient linking of hardware and software systems.
 Those who best understand the development and management of software resources will be in the strongest position to derive benefits from these changes.

-Faculty research interests range widely and include object-oriented programming, Windows programming, operating systems, artificial intelligence, internet programming and database systems.
+Faculty research interests range widely and include object-oriented programming, Windows programming, operating systems, artificial intelligence, information security, digital forensics, Internet programming, and database systems.
 Research interests are reflected in the regularly scheduled courses and the special topics courses offered by the faculty.

 In addition to meeting university admissions criteria, applicants must have completed a bachelor’s degree with a G.P.A. of 2.75 or higher and maintained a G.P.A. of 3.0 or higher for any graduate work attempted.